sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse-convmvfs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : FUSE-Filesystem to convert filesystem encodings
+Short desc    : FUSE-Filesystem to convert filesystem encodings
 URL          : http://fuse-convmvfs.sourceforge.net/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : This is a filesystem client use the FUSE(Filesystem in
+Descript     : This is a filesystem client use the FUSE(Filesystem in
              : USErspace) interface to convert file name from one charset
              : to another.
 Inspired by convmv.
 ```